Los Alamos National Laboratory

 What if my unwanted source is still in a device?

 Since OSRP is not authorized by DOE to perform disassembly services, the source would normally* have to be removed from the device or housing before it could be considered for possible recovery.
-Few licensees are authorized by their regulator (NRC or Agreement State) to perform activities such as disassembly and source removal.
+Few licensees are authorized by their regulator (NRC or Agreement State) to perform activities such as disassembly, source removal, and handling of bare sources.
 Therefore if the unwanted sources are still in a device, the options below should be considered:

 • Transfer to another licensee – In accordance with applicable regulations, devices which are still usable but no longer needed may be transferable to another licensee for continued use.
 The CRCPD also maintains a list of possible outlets for common radioactive materials PDF and may be able to assist in matching up owners of unwanted devices with potential licensees seeking such devices.

 *Please note: Removal of source(s) from the device is not necessarily required for high-activity sources such as irradiators or teletherapy devices.
-These are handled by OSRP and their subcontractors on a case-by-case basis.
+Such handling should only be performed by qualified personnel.
+Removal of high-activity items are handled by OSRP and their subcontractors on a case-by-case basis.
 In most instances, the entire device is removed intact due to the inherent shielding it provides for the sources.
 Furthermore, sources should not be removed from smoke detectors.PDF

 What can I do with License Exempt Sources?